michaelobed/filetocbytes/README.md

 filetocbytes supports the following arguments:

-- `e`: The C-style array shall be defined with `extern "C"` linkage.
+- `-e`: The C-style array shall be defined with `extern "C"` linkage.
 - `-t`: The input file is a text file.
 This will cause a `\0` to be appended to the byte array.
 - `-n arrayName`: The C-style array shall be named `arrayName`.
 - `-i inputfile`: The input file is `inputfile` (required).